tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/API integration/Payouts-API.md

 <!--{{< /tabs >}}-->

 ## Cancel payout request
 This method lets you request the cancellation of a payout request.
-You can only request the cancellation of a Payout when its status is `IN_PAYU_PROCESS` or earlier.
+You can only request the cancellation of a Payout when its status is `IN_PAYU_PROCESS` ou earlier.
 Consulte [Payout states]({{< ref "payouts.html#payout-states" >}}) para obter mais informações.

 {{% alert title="Observação" color="info"%}}